 Frequently asked questions

-Customers are often surprised how their old timber floor can be transformed into stylish, low maintenance and durable feature of their home.
-Even floors damaged by time, timber borers and previous bad renovations can be salvaged with some floorboard repairs, replacement and staining.
-Polished timber floors are often a cheaper and healthier option than carpet when considering your flooring options.
-Especially so if any of your family members suffer from Asthma and other allergies.
-Stripping off old floor coatings enables you to refinish the wooden floor, exposing the natural beauty of a timber floor.
+Absolutely!
+Your old timber floors can be transformed into stylish, low-maintenance, and durable features of your home.
+Even floors damaged by time, timber borers, or previous renovations can be salvaged with repairs, replacement, and staining.
+Polished timber floors are often a cheaper and healthier option than carpet, especially for those with asthma or allergies.
+Stripping off old coatings reveals the natural beauty of your timber floors.

 Sanding the wooden floor before the kitchen installation is advisable as a completely flat floor is preferred by the kitchen installers and it is best that our floor sanding equipment avoid sanding up to the new kickboard as the machinery can mark the cabinetry.
 For the best floor sanding results when installing a kitchen, it is preferable to sand and polish the wooden floor and apply some of the finishing coats before the kitchen is installed.
 Once the cabinetry is completely installed we can return, deal with any minor damage that may have been incurred during installation and then apply the final coat of timber floor finish.